 Level Premiums: Level premiums start at a higher rate compared to stepped premiums, but will stay at the same level until the age of 65 or 70, at which point they will switch to a stepped premium.

 Stepped Premiums: Stepped premiums start at a lower point and will increase over time relative to your age.

 How to claim on a policy?

 In the event that you need to claim on a policy, the first step will be to contact your insurer.
-This can be directly through the insurer or through an adviser.
+This can be directly through the insurer or through a financial adviser.
 Each insurer’s process will vary, but in most cases the next step will be to fill out claims forms and have a case manager appointed who will assess you claim.

 How do I get life insurance?

-There are four ways in which to take out life insurance: from a financial advisor, through your super fund or employer or direct from an insurer.
+There are four ways in which to take out life insurance: from a financial adviser, through your super fund or employer or direct from an insurer.
 The one most suited to you will depend on your preference and circumstances.